VPNL/mrLanes/README.md

 # mrLanes

-This code was used to produce all figures in a manuscript currently under review.
-The code is dependent on the following software packages:
+This code was used to analyse data and produce all figures in a manuscript currently under review.
+The data was preprocessed using other openly available toolbox (

+In addition to the figure code this repository also contains analysisThe code is dependent on the following software packages:

 Matlab versions 2012b and 2015a: https://www.mathworks.com/products/matlab.html